The Bluff View Guide to Climbing on Cayman Brac

 Other Important Gear

-I strongly recommend sturdy hiking boots and a pair of leather gloves to protect your feet and hands for the approaches and while belaying.
-There are all manners of cactus, yucca, thorns and sharp rock, and lots of vines waiting to trip you and end your climbing trip with a lacerated hand or foot.
+I strongly recommend sturdy hiking shoes and a pair of gloves to protect your feet and hands for the approaches and while belaying; wearing sandals and then being pulled across sharp rock when catching a fall isn’t recommended.
+The approaches have all manners of cactus, yucca, things with thorns and sharp rock.

 If you lower off the middle of a climb do not leave anything on the bolts!
 Steel “quick-links” rust shut in days and carabiners last a few weeks before the gates can’t be opened.
 These can only be removed with a hacksaw!
 All titanium bolts can be directly threaded with the rope so you can lower off without leaving anything, just like you do when threading the anchor.
 You can easily thread two sequential bolts in the middle of a route for redundancy without going off belay.

-The guide is organized starting at Love Shack and progresses counter-clockwise around the island.
+This guide is organized starting at Love Shack and progresses counter-clockwise around the island.
 Routes over land are listed in the order you approach them looking at the rock.
-Routes requiring rappel access are referenced right-to-left, while looking towards the ocean.
+Routes over the water requiring rappel access are referenced right-to-left, while looking towards the water.

 LOVE SHACK WALL

-Located on the South Side Road, 2.7miles (4.3km) east of the Ashton Reid Road (a.k.a. the Bluff Road), it is easily identifiable from the road by its left angling crack.
-It’s a three-minute walk from Bluff View.
-Shade about 3pm in March, noon by mid-May .
-Steep, white, clean, pocketed rock.
-Routes are listed left to right.
+Located on the South Side Road, 2.7miles (4.3km) east of the Ashton Reid Road (a.k.a. the Bluff Road), it is easily identifiable from the road by its left angling crack and steep white rock.
+It’s a three-minute walk West from Bluff View.
+Shade about 4pm in March, noon by May.
+Routes listed left to right.
 A stick-clip is recommended.

 **Parrot Trooper Ti, 12c/d 4 bolts + anchor, stick clip.
 A hard boulder problem start (finger size dependent) leads to a rest and tough technical finish.
 LG